 The Plant Transformation Capability (PTC) is intended to become a new capability to be added to an existing facility (e.g., Joint Genome Institute) to develop robust and cost-effective plant transformation capabilities for bioenergy feedstocks.
 Using the latest genomic-enabled biotechnology, this capability will provide new ways to work with and design new crops with added beneficial traits for a variety of useful economic purposes.
-While the science for genome engineering of microbial systems is advancing rapidly, significant bottlenecks exist for plants to fully harness the benefits of a burgeoning bioeconomy.
-Current transformation methods are highly germplasm dependent making them challenging for bioenergy crops.
-Current processes are labor-intensive requiring specialized hands-on training and expertise, which is dwindling due to retirements in the field.
+While the science for genome engineering of microbial systems is advancing rapidly, significant bottlenecks exist when it comes to unlocking a similar potential for plants to fully harness the benefits of a burgeoning bioeconomy.
+Current transformation methods are highly germplasm dependent making them challenging for bioenergy crops, and current processes are very labor-intensive requiring specialized hands-on training and specialized expertise, which is dwindling due to retirements in the field.

 This new capability will develop the needed techniques based on new biotechnology tools to accelerate the ability to efficiently design and genomically transform plants for a range of bioeconomic purposes.

 Plants are complex organisms with complex traits associated with numerous genes and pathways.
-New transformation capabilities to design and edit multiple genes within a plant genome more efficiently and cost-effectively are needed, particularly for non-food crops intended as feedstocks for a broader bioeconomy.
-This capability is intended to increase current capacity for bioenergy crop genomic transformation through research to identify barriers in crop transformation and develop breakthroughs to overcome such barriers by leveraging existing capabilities at Office of Science User Facilities.
-More cost-efficient transformation methods will democratize these techniques across the scientific community allowing accelerated exploration of plant genomic engineering for a variety of clean energy, carbon management, and bioproduction purposes.
+New transformation capabilities to design and edit multiple genes within a plant genome more efficiently and cost-effectively are needed, particularly for nonfood crops intended as feed-stocks for a broader bioeconomy.
+This capability is intended to increase current capacity for bioenergy crop genomic transformation through research to identify barriers in crop transformation and develop breakthroughs to overcome such barriers by leveraging existing capabilities at Office of Science user facilities.
+More cost-efficient transformation methods will democratize these techniques across the scientific community allowing accelerated exploration of plant genomic engineering for a variety of clean energy, carbon management, and bioproduct production purposes.